savoirtech/black-box-system-test-tc/README.md

 Containers will detect and cleanup the containers, docker network, and other docker resources we allocated for the test.

-If that automatic cleanup fails for any reason, or you don’t want to wait for it to kick in, then here’s what you are left with:
+However, if that automatic cleanup fails for any reason, or you don’t want to wait for it to kick in, then here’s what you are left with:

 - All of the containers successfully started by Test Containers continue to run (this includes the `testcontainers-ryuk-` special container